How to form an LLC in New Jersey

 Step 5: Obtain required licenses and permits

 Beyond LLC formation, complete federal and state registration requirements to operate legally.
-Most importantly, file Form NJ-REG within 60 days of formation to register for New Jersey tax obligations—missing this deadline can result in penalties and compliance issues.
+Most importantly, file Form NJ-REG within 60 days of formation to register for New Jersey tax obligations.
+According to the NJ Division of Taxation, you must also ensure registration is complete at least 15 business days before you commence any business activity.
+Missing these deadlines can result in penalties and compliance issues.

 Check with local governments about municipal permits, zoning approvals, or health department authorizations required for your business activities.
 Professional services may require additional licensing through state regulatory boards.